MargaretThomas/scripts/Excel macros/ColorCellsByDate/README.md

     -   If not, it adds the date and assigns a new color index.
 -   **Apply Colors:**

-    -   It colors the cells in column B corresponding to each date in column A based on the assigned color index.
+    -   It colors the cells in column A and B corresponding to each date in column A based on the assigned color index.
 -   **Display Message:**

     -   A message box is displayed to indicate that the cells have been color-filled based on the dates in column A.